BraadMartin/simple-graphql-api/readme.txt

   "posts": [
     {
       "ID": 1,
+      "post_title": {
-      "post_title": "Hello world!",
+        "raw": "Hello world!",
+        "rendered": "Hello world!"
+      },
+      "post_content": {
-      "post_content": "Welcome to WordPress.
+        "raw": "Welcome to WordPress.
 This is your first post.
-Edit or delete it, then start writing!"
+Edit or delete it, then start writing!", "rendered": "<p>Welcome to WordPress.
+This is your first post.
+Edit or delete it, then start writing!</p>\n" }
     }
   ],
   "errors": [